 - 1. Fill one 25 mL buret with the cold, green chloro solution and another one with the solution of its red aquation product.
-Evenly splitting up the workload within the partnership, dispense four measured $2.0 \pm 0.2$ mL portions of each of these solutions into separate clean test tubes.
+Evenly splitting up the workload within the partnership, dispense four measured 2.0±0.2 mL portions of each of these solutions into separate clean test tubes.
 This entails numerous buret readings, but in order to maintain a reasonable degree of precision here you really do have to make them all.
 As always, immediately store the "green" tubes in the ice/water bath. - 2.
-To the four "red" test tubes in turn use the 25 mL buret to add measured volumes of the acidic solvent as follows: $3.0 \pm 0.2$ ; $4.0 \pm 0.2$ ; $5.0 \pm 0.2$ and $6.0 \pm 0.2$ mL.
+To the four "red" test tubes in turn use the 25 mL buret to add measured volumes of the acidic solvent as follows: 3.0 ± 0.2 ; 4.0 ± 0.2 ; 5.0 ± 0.2 and 6.0 ± 0.2 mL.
 (You should now have four tubes containing accurately measured total volumes of about 5, 6, 7, and 8 mL.) - 3.
-With the proper technique measure the absorbance of each of these solutions at the wavelengths you determined above for the absorption maxima of both the red and the green complexes (for a total of 8 readings).
+With the proper technique measure the absorbance of each of these solutions at the wavelengths you determined above for the absorption maxima of both the red and the green complexes (for a total of 8 readings.) - 4.
+One test tube at a time, repeat steps 2 and 3 with the four samples of the green complex.
+As before, you can use the diluted samples immediately unless water vapor condenses on the outside of the test tube after mixing-in which case, warm it up with your hand.